Sangdil: Critical reception

 Baburao Patel, the editor of Filmindia magazine, called Sangdil "a dull, boring and stupid picture".
 He, however, praised Dilip Kumar's acting skills.

 Box office

 Despite mixed reviews, Sangdil emerged as the seventh highest-grossing film of 1952.
 It grossed ₹0.95 crore at the box office, including a nett of ₹0.5 crore.
-Box Office India declared it a commercial success.
+Box Office India declared that the film had "above average" financial returns.